-Mosquito fogger is a useful tool if you are trying to get rid of mosquitoes or some other insects, because it allows you to fog a very large area quickly and efficiently, killing the insects in this area and afterwards repelling any new bugs which guarantees that your area is insect and mosquito free.
-And although this is good and fairly simple way to combat those little annoying insects, there are a few guidelines and rules you should fallow to ensure that neither you or those close to you are harmed in the process.
+Mosquito foggers are useful tools for getting rid of mosquitoes and other insects.
+They’ll allow you to fog a very large area quickly and efficiently, killing the insects in the treated area and repelling any new bugs afterward to guarantee an insect- and mosquito-free yard.
+While this is a good and fairly simple way to combat those little annoying insects, there are a few guidelines and rules you should follow to ensure that neither you nor those close to you are harmed in the process.

-One of the most common mistakes people make in regards to mosquito foggers is that they fail to read the instructions.
-You may think that it is unnecessary to read any instructions and that they won’t tell you anything new, but the reality is that in those instructions there might be some significant information like what fogging solution you need to use that is compatable with you fogger as well as how exactly your particular fogger works and what are the nuances of that specific mechanism.
-By reading the instructions you only make sure that you yourself don’t get hurt while fogging and that you don’t break the fogger upon that first use.
+One of the most common mistakes people make when using mosquito foggers is failing to read the instructions.
+You may think that it’s unnecessary to read any instructions and that they won’t tell you anything new.
+But the reality is that those instructions might contain important information.
+They will often tell you about the best fogging solutions compatible with your fogger, how exactly your particular fogger works, and what the specific features of that particular machine are.

-Another thing that people consider as unnecessary and stupid is wearing protective gear while fogging when in fact it is very important to do so.
-Even though most fogging solutions aren’t poisonous or even harmful to people or even pets, they still contain insecticide which can however cause an allergic reaction to it if it comes in direct contact to human skin or if you breath it in.
-So I suggest you to not only wear work gloves, protective glasses and a respirator that isn’t made out of paper like material to avoid getting the fogger on your hands, in your eyes or mouth, but also always wear long pants, long sleeved shirt and closed toe shoes to further avoid any insecticide – skin contact.
+Another thing that many people consider unnecessary and stupid is wearing protective gear while fogging.
+In fact, this is a very important thing to do.
+Even though most fogging solutions aren’t poisonous or even harmful to people or even pets, they still contain insecticide.
+This chemical can cause an allergic reaction if it comes in direct contact with human skin or if you breathe it in.